-- "What do you mean?" said she, colouring, I believe, for the first time in her life. - "I mean," quoth I, "an evil habit of asking impertinent questions."
+- "What do you mean?" she said, colouring, I believe, for the first time in her life. - "I mean," quoth I, "an evil habit of asking impertinent questions."

 The old woman got up, and left the house without speaking another word.